-If you have suffered a serious physical injury as the result of a defective or malfunctioning airbag in New York, please contact Wingate, Russotti, Shapiro & Halperin, LLP.
+If you have suffered a serious physical injury as the result of a defective or malfunctioning airbag in New York, please contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our New York auto product liability lawyers will investigate every aspect of your case and represent your rights as the victim of an auto product liability case.
 Our firm has an impressive track record of successful case outcomes, in addition to the millions of dollars we have recovered for our injured clients since our firm was established in 1990.
 If you would like to discuss your airbag injury with a compassionate attorney, please contact us today for a free consultation.

 Airbags were invented and designed to keep drivers and passengers safe when they are involved in automobile accidents.
 Upon impact, the airbag deploys and prevents the individual from coming into contact with hard surfaces, such as the dashboard or steering wheel, therefore decreasing the chance for death, brain injuries, and other serious physical injuries.